neatest/neat/README.md

 ### Replacement filter

-> Only applies for questions with `replace: true`

-Which files to run replacements on.
+You can specify which files to run replacements on.
 By default, it will search and replace in all added files.

 **Example:** Make replacements only in markdown and text files